Wellington Bowling Club

 5. Club competitions DO NOT have priority over organised roll-ups or casual roll-ups which have started.
 Where a rink has not been booked competition players should respect members already on the green and choose an alternative rink to play on or draw for rinks not being used.

-Club Night- Club Competition matches are NOT to take place on a Monday evening after 6.00pm (club night).
+Club Night- Club Competition matches are NOT to take place on a Club Night after 6.00pm (usually Monday evening –see fixture list for alternative nights).

-Formal Roll-ups- Three rinks have been reserved on Tuesday and Thursday morning for organized roll-up sessions.
+Formal Roll-ups- Four rinks have been reserved on Tuesday and Thursday morning for organised roll-up sessions.
 These rinks are not to be booked for club competition matches.

 6. Failure to complete a match by the play by date will result in the challenger forfeiting the match; unless it can be proved that the fault lies with the opponent.
 The competition committee will consider each un-played match on a case by case basis.
 See, also, rule 10.